You are here

 This process is used by the Graduate School when allegations of research misconduct by a graduate student have been forwarded by the Committee of Inquiry as detailed in the document “University Policy and Procedures Concerning Research Misconduct.”

-When a Committee of Inquiry determines that an allegation of research misconduct by a graduate student has substance so as to warrant further investigation, such investigation shall be handled by the Graduate School.
+When a Committee of Inquiry determines that an allegation of research misconduct by a graduate student has substance so as to warrant further investigation, such investigation will proceed in communication with the Graduate School.

-Upon receipt of the final report by the Committee of Inquiry, the dean of the Graduate School shall appoint an Investigation Committee.
+Upon receipt of the final report by the Committee of Inquiry, the Office of Research Investigation (ORI) in consultation with the Graduate School shall appoint an Investigation Committee.
 The committee shall be composed of at least five members: two members of the Graduate Council (one of whom shall chair the committee), one member of the graduate faculty from the college in which the student is enrolled, one member of the graduate faculty with academic expertise relevant to the field of study of the student alleged to have committed research misconduct, and one graduate student selected in consultation with the president of the Council of Graduate Students.
-If the dean of the Graduate School determines that the complexity of the case requires that the committee be larger than five members, additional members may be added at the discretion of the dean of the Graduate School.
+One of these members will be appointed with approval of the Graduate School and will represent the Graduate School.
+If the Office of Research Investigation or the Graduate School determines that the complexity of the case requires that the committee be larger than five members, additional members may be added at the discretion of the ORI or Graduate School.